ncsa/Nightingale_real/docs/source/user_guide/file_mgmt.rst

 Copy files from the bucket using::

-Copying files off of Nightingale
+Copying Files off of Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Any method that can transfer data onto Nightingale can also be used to transfer information off of the machine.